uoe-agents/imitation-learning-pcg/README.md

 ```

 ## Code structure
+The implementation is based on the code provided in [`rl-starter-files`](https://github.com/lcswillems/rl-starter-files) repository, which we subsequently modified for our research purposes.
+Additionally, we adapted the original TensorFlow [`RAPID`](https://github.com/daochenzha/rapid) implementation to PyTorch.
+Therefore, while inspired by these sources, the core code is our own.
 ```
 pytorch_pcg_il
 ├──gym_minigrid                       # gym_minigrid env logic
 ├──numpyworldfiles                    # Place where different buffers are expected to be placed
 ├──scripts
     ├──train.py                       # Used to launch a training.
-Here the hyperparameters can be found ├── storage                           # Used to store the results of a given run ├── torch_ac                          # Contains the whole logic of the code │   ├── algos                         # Algorithms used in the project ├── ppo.py                    # Used for PPO logic and IL updates ├── base.py                   # Collects the data and process them to be later processed in ppo or train.py │   └── utils                         # Algorithms used in the project ├── intrinsic_motivation.py   # Implements tabular BeBold/NovelD logic ├── ranking_bufer.py          # Used by RAPID (for baselines and data collection) ├── utils.py                          # Util functions used through code
+Here the hyperparameters can be found ├── storage                           # Used to store the results of a given run/simulation/experiment ├── torch_ac                          # Contains the whole logic of the code │   ├── algos                         # Algorithms used in the project ├── ppo.py                    # Used for PPO logic and IL updates ├── base.py                   # Collects the data and process them to be later processed in ppo.py or train.py │   └── utils                         # Util algorithmic features ├── intrinsic_motivation.py   # Implements tabular BeBold/NovelD logic
+        ├── ranking_bufer.py          # Used by RAPID (for baselines and data collection) ├── utils.py                          # Util functions used through code